jdspugh/jdspugh.github.io/_posts/2023-03-23-github-pages-toc.md

 ### Anchors

 One final piece of the puzzle is setting the `scroll-margin-top`.
 You can adjust or remove this piece of code depending on how your theme works.
-But if you have a floating nav bar at the top of your theme you will find this useful to position the document correctly when any of the table of contents items are clicked.
-Without it you may find the heading hidden underneath the nav bar after clicking in the table of contents.
+But if you have a floating nav bar at the top of your theme you will find this useful to position the document correctly when any of the table-of-contents items are clicked.
+Without it you may find the heading hidden underneath the nav bar after clicking in the table-of-contents.

 ```css
 /* set anchor scroll-to position */